The Osprey or Western Meadowlark for State Bird? You Decide.

 I know, I know, this is another silly question, but our politicians seem to be considering general attractiveness as a factor in choosing the state bird, so we’d better address it.

-As for the attractiveness of their voices, we run into the same problem as before—we’re comparing a songbird (emphasis on “song”) with a bird of prey, which makes this comparison absurd.
+As for the attractiveness of their voices, we run into the same problem as before: We’re comparing a songbird (emphasis on “song”) with a bird of prey, which makes this comparison absurd.

 Which Bird Is Most Beneficial to the Environment?